shivaanmotilal/bbd-design-grad-project/README.md

 # Virtual Wallet

-A payments API for a virtual wallet.
-The api needs to be able to create a profile, add money to my wallet, pay another profile, use a two-step payment model (authorise and then settle).
+A Payments API for a virtual wallet.
+The api needs to be able to create a profile, add money to my wallet, pay another profile, use a two-step Payment model (authorise and then settle).

 ## Getting Started